 When you include its rivers and lakes, one quarter of Amsterdam consists of water.

-According to the latest numbers, on average 18 people a year drown in Amsterdam.
+In most cases there is no lasting harm.
+However, according to the latest statistics, on average 18 people a year drown in Amsterdam.

 Of the 88 drownings that occurred between 2011 and 2015, 19 — nearly twenty percent — involved suicide.